 Why You Should Consider Setting Up A Forever Funnel

 (1) To give you more time back in your schedule

 To create more white space in your calendar by automating the scheduled part of your content and marketing so that you can spend more time doing real-time marketing (like networking, speaking, creating online events, etc.).

 According to State of the Business Owner, businesses that spend 2 days a week on marketing, grow 60% faster.
-What is you could use those 2 days on higher impact activities?
+What if you could use those 2 days on higher-impact activities?
 Or get more out of your 2 days?